toastedcornflakes/toastedcornflakes.github.io/articles/fuzzing_capstone_with_afl.md

 ![persistent harness run](resources/fuzzing_capstone/harness_persistent_run.png)

 Twice faster!
 Pretty good for a 3 lines diff.
-The VM I'm running this is dual core, so we can run one AFL instance per core:
+The VM I use is dual core, so we can run one AFL instance per core:

 	:::text
 	afl-fuzz -i inputs -o multi_sync -M master ./fuzz_capstone